wpietri/sucks/README.md

 experiments](https://community.smartthings.com/t/ecovacs-deebot-n79/93410/33)
 with his device, and
-* All the users who have given useful feedback and reported on how it is working for them.
+* All the users who have given useful feedback and reported on how it is working for them, and even contributed code.

-## To Do

-* add a status commmand